 Stuti understands the demands of long and gruelling treatment while trying to simultaneously grow as a professional.

-Melanie is an embryologist by trade, but is currently on a career break to complete her Doctoral study in embryology.
-Melanie leads the Fertility New Zealand Wellington committee and provides support to Wellington and surrounding areas.
+Melanie is an embryologist by trade but is currently on a career break to complete her Doctoral study in embryology.
+Melanie is a Fertility NZ volunteer and provides support to the Wellington region.

 Sonja is a senior lecturer in psychology at Auckland University of Technology and a registered clinical psychologist.
 Her research focuses on the psychosocial and ethical implications of infertility and its treatment for men, women, their families, and individuals conceived through treatment, in particular, through donor conception.